ahmedembeddedx/ahmedembeddedx/README.md

 - 🌱 I’m always learning and exploring new technologies, with a strong focus on Machine Learning and Data Science.
 - 👯 I’m open to collaborating on projects related to Data Science, Machine Learning, and anything tech-related.
 - 💬 Ask me about anything related to Data Science, Machine Learning, or technology in general.
-- 📫 You can reach me via [Email](mailto:your@email.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile).
+- 📫 You can reach me via [Email](mailto:your@email.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/ahmedembedded/).
-- 😄 Pronouns: He/Him

 ## My Skills

-- **Programming Languages:** Python, R
+- **Programming Languages:** Python, R, C++
 - **Data Analysis:** Pandas, NumPy, Matplotlib, Seaborn
+- **Web Scrapping:** BeautifulSoup
 - **Machine Learning:** Scikit-Learn, TensorFlow, Keras
-- **Databases:** SQL
+- **Databases:** MySQL, NoSQL
-- **Web Development:** HTML, CSS, JavaScript (basic)
-- **Tools:** Jupyter Notebook, VS Code
+- **Tools:** Jupyter Notebook, VS Code, Colaboratory
 - **Google Cloud:** Google Cloud Platform (GCP) for cloud-based data projects.

 ## Projects

 Here are some of the projects I've worked on:

-1. [Google DSC Project 1](Link to Project Repo) - Description of the project.
-2. [Google DSC Project 2](Link to Project Repo) - Description of the project.
+1. Google DSC Project - Past Paper App that Lets Students Access and Upload Past Papers
-3. [Machine Learning Model for Predicting X](Link to Project Repo) - Description of the project.
+2. Machine Learning Model for Predicting Tesla Rocket Launch
+3. Data Science Project that predict Car Resale Value

 You can explore more of my projects on my [GitHub profile](https://github.com/ahmedembeddedx).

-## Publications

-I've authored some articles related to Data Science and Machine Learning:

-1. [Title of Data Science Article](Link to Article) - Summary of the article.
-2. [Title of Machine Learning Blog](Link to Blog Post) - Summary of the blog post.

 ## My Interests

-- Apart from my technical interests, I enjoy [list some of your hobbies and interests].
+- Apart from my technical interests, I enjoy Sports, Data and Coding.
-- [Share a fun fact about yourself].
+- I'm a huge Cricket Freak, but never played it once in my life.

 ## Let's Connect